dblqr/arch/README.md

 We run our instance ArgoCD from the management account and deploys are pushed out using the network access that the management account has.
 This gives us a single pane of glass as the management account produces deployments, while workload accounts’ clusters consume them.

-Cross-account IAM roles in each workload account will be used for delegated access, ensuring centralized governance and streamlined user lifecycle management across the organization.

 ## Application Architecture

 <img src="https://github.com/dblqr/arch/blob/main/files/arch-Application.png?raw=true">